 The Ambulatory Care Drug Database System

-• Beginning with the 2006 survey year, every drug reported in the National Ambulatory Medical Care Survey and National Hospital Medical Care Survey is assigned characteristics, during data processing, based on the Lexicon Plus®, a proprietary database of Cerner Multum, Inc. (The previous Ambulatory Care Drug Database, used prior to the 2006 survey year data, was based on the Food and Drug Administration's National Drug Code Directory).
+• Beginning with the 2006 survey year and continuing through the end of the National Ambulatory Medical Care Survey (NAMCS) visit-level data collection in 2019 and the sunsetting of the National Hospital Ambulatory Medical Care Survey (NHAMCS) in 2022, every drug reported in the surveys was assigned characteristics during data processing, based on the Lexicon Plus®, a proprietary database of Cerner Multum, Inc. (The previous Ambulatory Care Drug Database, used prior to the 2006 survey year data, was based on the Food and Drug Administration's National Drug Code Directory).
 The Lexicon Plus is a comprehensive database of all prescription and some nonprescription drugs products available in the U.S. drug market.
-Drugs reported in NAMCS and NHAMCS are coded twice: first "as entered" on the survey data collection form, using an NCHS-assigned 5-digit code, and second using a corresponding 6-digit generic-equivalent code based on the Multum classification.
+Drugs reported in NAMCS and NHAMCS were coded twice: first "as entered" on the survey data collection form, using an NCHS-assigned 5-digit code, and second using a corresponding 6-digit generic-equivalent code based on the Multum classification.
 The Multum code for a given drug reflects up to 6 of its components.
-Therapeutic class (drug category) is also assigned using Multum; up to 4 therapeutic classes can be assigned per drug in NAMCS and NHAMCS.
+Therapeutic class (drug category) was also assigned using Multum; up to 4 therapeutic classes could be assigned per drug in NAMCS and NHAMCS.

-• Note that the National Center for Health Statistics has not released any NHAMCS outpatient data since 2011.
-Drugs that were found in the 2015 NAMCS and 2015 NHAMCS Emergency Department public use files will show up with an estimate in the search results.
-Drugs showing up without an estimate are in the database but did not occur in the 2015 data.
+• The National Center for Health Statistics discontinued visit-level data collection after the 2019 NAMCS.
+In addition, 2022 marked the final year of data collection for NHAMCS.
+As a result, drugs that were found in the 2022 NHAMCS Emergency Department public use file will show up with an estimate in the search results.
+Drugs showing up without an estimate are in the database but did not occur in the 2022 data.

 • Please note that the primary purpose of this system is to facilitate the identification of drug codes used in NAMCS and NHAMCS by data users.
 These codes can then be used in the analysis of survey data.
 The query system is NOT intended to provide quick estimates of drug utilization because drugs can appear on the database in different ways, and, unless one takes this into account, estimates may be based on incomplete information.
 Furthermore, estimates shown may not be statistically reliable.
 They are presented to help researchers assess the relative frequency of the drug’s occurrence when deciding about the feasibility of studying it and to help data users verify that they are getting correct results when running the data themselves.
 More information on the purpose and use of the Ambulatory Care Drug Database is available here.